Production of different qualities of oil

-The term “cold pressed” states that the oil is extracted through pressing without external heat and subsequently filtered.
-The oil has not been refined using chemical solvents or deodorized using steam.
-The term does not specify the exact temperature that was reached during production.
-Cold-pressed oils have a limited shelf-life and should generally not be heated.
+Cold pressed oil states that the oil was obtained by pressing without external heat and then filtered.
+(The oil has not undergone refining with chemical solvents and deodorization with steam).
+The term does not indicate the exact temperature reached.
+Cold-pressed oils have a limited shelf life and, with few exceptions, should not be heated to high temperatures.

 CO2-extracted oils are obtained by extraction in supercritical carbon dioxide.
 The application of pressure increases the density of the carbon dioxide and produces an effective solvent.
 The pure oils are subjected to much less stress in this physical extraction process than in other manufacturing methods due to the moderate temperatures and antioxidant CO2 atmosphere.

 Post-treated oils are required because often the inherent taste and odor of the species is not desired, or for technical purposes the oil must be free of undesirable fatty compounds.

 Our post-treated oils are either deodorized or refined oils.